 What are the benefits of visualization?

-Right, many folks think visualization is esoteric hogwash.
+Sure, many folks think visualization is just esoteric baloney.

-Yet worldwide–in all areas of life–thousands of peak performers infuse their performances through mental rehearsal.
-Visualization has long been an indispensable tool of sports psychologists to unleash the full power of athletes.
-A key to stand head and shoulders above all the rest.
+Yet worldwide–in all areas of life–thousands of peak performers infuse their performances through their power of imagination.

 Visualization is not Santa Claus.
-You can’t make money rain from the skies.
-Or teleport your dream car into your garage.
+You can’t let make money rain from the skies.
+Or magically make your dream car appear in your driveway.

 Let’s keep our feet on terra firma.